Fortnite Island is officially the Big Apple!

 Top betting sites such as Heritage Sports have odds on the event.
 Let’s look at the competition and what probabilities those betting odds imply.

-At 4 PM ET on Friday the 26th, the Pro-Am Tournament kicks off.
+The Pro-Am Tournament kicks off at 4 PM ET on Friday the 26th.
 The Pro-Am show will run for three hours before the festivities end for the day.

 Day 2 (Saturday) belongs to the Duos teams.
 The festival begins at 9:30 AM and the Pre-Show starts at 12:30.
 Once everyone is warmed up and having a great time, the real action fires off at 1:00 PM to determine who is the best Fortnite Duos team in the world.
 By 4 PM we’ll have that answer, and the winner’s ceremony will take place shortly after, at 4:45 PM ET.

 Day 3 is the big daddy for the Fortnite World Cup Finals.
 On Sunday, July 28th the top 100 qualified solo players will jump off the Battle Bus and start slinging hot lead around the island.
 The schedule runs identical to Saturday, with three hours of pro Fortnite action starting at 1 PM, with the winner officially crowned at 4:45 ET.

 If you weren’t already aware, the prize pool is setting new standards for eSports … well for pretty much anything.
 All of the players who qualified are guaranteed $50,000.00 each.
 So, some of these dual-qualified pros who made it in solo as well as on a duos team are already walking out of NYC with a cool $100,000.00.
 First place for each event is an astounding $3,000,000.00!